alichtman/gopro-chaptered-video-assembler/README.md

 └── GX030119.MP4 [Video 0119, chapter 03]
 ```

 Here's an example directory structure with multiple chaptered videos.
-You can see how this would get complicated quickly.
-Instead of thinking about _which-video-goes-where_ myself, I outsource it to this tool.

 ![](assets/Example.drawio.png)

+You can see how this gets complicated quickly.
+Instead of thinking about _which-video-goes-where_ myself, I use this tool.

 ## So what does the tool give you?